-Choose an Application Suite user with a phone associated to him/her.
+Choose an UC Suite user with a phone associated to him/her.
 Add a contact to a public directory, add a mobile number and assign a speed dial to it.

 Place a call from the user's internal phone to the speed dial.

 Maybe a prefix is added to the short number.
 In the Admin ⇒ System Parameters ⇒ Numbering plan parameters web page, check the internal numbering plan patterns and the outgoing suffix and prefix.

 On CUCM, check Calling Search Space and Partition configuration.
 There are two common issues in this configuration:

 - Loop creation.
 It can happen, for example, if the translation pattern and the called number are in the same partition

 - Call Flow is interrupted at some level.
 E.g. the caller CSS includes the Translation Pattern, but the Translation Pattern CSS doesn't include the partition containing ip phones

 External Call Control Profile natively supports two servers for routing requests.
 To achieve HA, first create an Imagicle UCSuite cluster.
 Then fill both the ECC profile URLs with Imagicle UC Suite addresses (node 1 and node 2).